-Other Significant Contributors Individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort (i.e., person months) to the project.
+Other Significant Contributors

+The amounts for which the recipient has made binding commitments for orders placed for property and services, contracts and subawards, and similar transactions during a funding period that will require payment during the same or a future period.
+Individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort (i.e., person months) to the project.
 These individuals are typically presented at "effort of zero person months" or "as needed."
 Individuals with measurable effort may not be listed as Other Significant Contributors (OSCs).
 Consultants should be included if they meet this definition.